facebookresearch/hydra/website/versioned_docs/version-1.1/plugins/optuna_sweeper.md

 ## Example 1: Single-Objective Optimization

-We include an example in [this directory](https://github.com/facebookresearch/hydra/tree/main/plugins/hydra_optuna_sweeper/example). `example/sphere.py` implements a simple benchmark function to be minimized.
+We include an example in <GithubLink to="plugins/hydra_optuna_sweeper/example">this directory</GithubLink>. `example/sphere.py` implements a simple benchmark function to be minimized.

 You can discover the Optuna sweeper parameters with: